On equicontinuity and tightness of bi-continuous semigroups: Introduction

 In the context of $\tau$-bi-continuous semigroups another notion related to local $\gamma$-equicontinuity emerged, namely, the notion of locally equitight $\tau$-bi-continuous semigroups (or more generally of families of operators), which are sometimes simply referred to as ``tight'' or ``local'' in \cite{es_sarhir2006, farkas2003}.
 Equicontinuity and local equicontinuity are crucial ingredients for perturbation results for $C_{0}$-semigroups on Hausdorff locally convex spaces like dissipative perturbations or Desch--Schappacher perturbations \cite{albanese2016,jacob2015}.
-Local equitightness plays a similar role in perturbation theory for bi-continuous semigroups, see \cite[Theorem 1.2, p.~669]{es_sarhir2006} (cf.~\cite[Theorem 3.2.3, p.~47]{farkas2003}), \cite[Theorems 2.4, 3.2, p.~92, 94-95]{farkas2004}, \cite[Remark 4.1, p.~101]{farkas2004}, \cite[Theorem 5, p.~8]{budde2021} (cf.~\cite[Theorem 5.19, p.~81]{budde2019a}) and \cite[Theorem 3.3, p.~8]{budde2021a}.
+Local equitightness plays a similar role in perturbation theory for bi-continuous semigroups, see \cite[Theorem 1.2, p.~669]{es_sarhir2006} (cf.~\cite[Theorem 3.2.3, p.~47]{farkas2003}), \cite[Theorems 2.4, 3.2, p.~92, 94-95]{farkas2004}, \cite[Remark 4.1, p.~101]{farkas2004}, \cite[Theorem 5, p.~8]{budde2021} (cf.~\cite[Theorem 5.19, p.~81]{budde2019a}) and \cite[Theorem 3.3, p.~582]{budde2021a}.
+Equitightness is also relevant in ergodic theory for $\tau$-bi-continuous semigroups, see \cite[Remark 3.5 (ii), p.~147, Proposition 3.8, p.~150]{albanese2011}.

 In this paper we study $\gamma$-equicontinuity and equitightness for $\tau$-bi-continuous semigroups and their relation.
 The space $(X,\gamma)$ is usually neither barrelled nor bornological, since this would imply that $\tau$ coincides with the $\|\cdot\|$-topology by \cite[I.1.15 Proposition, p.~12]{cooper1978}.
 Thus automatic local equicontinuity results for strongly continuous semigroups like \cite[Proposition 1.1, p.~259]{komura1968} are not applicable.
 In \cite[Corollary 3.10, p.~553]{kunze2009}, \cite[Theorem 4.10, p.~555-556]{kunze2009} and \cite[Proposition 3.4, p.~161]{kraaij2016} automatic local equicontinuity results for strongly continuous semigroups were extended to strong Mackey spaces.
 In particular, barrelled or sequentially complete bornological Hausdorff locally convex spaces belong to the class of strong Mackey spaces by \cite[Proposition 3.3 (a), (b), p.~160-161]{kraaij2016}, which is not helpful for $(X,\gamma)$.
 We take a different route as $(X,\gamma)$ being a strong Mackey space is quite a strong assumption.
 This route is more in the spirit of \cite[Proposition 3.3 (c), p.~160-161]{kraaij2016} and \cite[Theorem 7.4, p.~180]{kraaij2016}, exploiting the assumption that $(X,\gamma)$ is a C-sequential space, which means that every convex sequentially open subset of $(X,\gamma)$ is already open.